Policies and Procedures

 The purpose of this policy is to provide leadership in and commitment to the development and implementation of the City’s asset management program.
-It is intended to guide the consistent use of Asset Management (AM) across the organization, to facilitate logical and evidence-based decision-making for the management of Municipal Infrastructure Assets and to support the delivery of sustainable community services now and in the future.
+It is intended to guide the consistent use of Asset Management (AM) across the organization, to facilitate logical and evidence-based decision-making for the management of Municipal Infrastructure Assets and to support the delivery of sustainable community services now and in the future as the City focuses on smart growth.
+The AM Program will support sustainable growth by planning, maintaining and evolving in a way that facilitates development and revitalization while managing lifecycle costs and affordability.
 This policy demonstrates an organization-wide commitment to the good stewardship of municipal infrastructure assets and to improved accountability and transparency to the community through the adoption of best practices in asset management.

 BACKGROUND

-The City is responsible for providing a range of services to the community including reliable transportation networks for the movement of people and goods, safe drinking water, environmentally safe collection and treatment of wastewater and stormwater, safe and functional public facilities, and recreation programs and opportunities, among many others.
-To deliver these services it owns and manages a diverse portfolio of municipal infrastructure assets that includes roads, sidewalks, bridges, culverts, watermains, treatment plants and pump stations, sanitary and storm sewer networks, facilities and parks, as well as an extensive inventory of equipment and fleet.
+The City is responsible for providing a range of services to the community including reliable transportation services for the movement of people and goods, safe drinking water, environmentally safe collection and treatment of wastewater and stormwater, safe and functional public facilities, and recreation programs and opportunities, among many others.
+To deliver these services it owns and manages a diverse portfolio of municipal infrastructure assets that includes roads, sidewalks, bridges, culverts, watermains, treatment plants and pump stations, sanitary and storm sewer services, facilities and parks, as well as an extensive inventory of equipment and fleet.
 As the social, economic and environmental well-being of the community depends on the reliable performance of these municipal infrastructure assets it is critical to implement a systematic, sustainable approach to their management.
 An asset management approach allows organizations to make informed decisions regarding the planning, building, operating, maintaining, renewing, replacing and disposing of municipal infrastructure assets through a wide range of Lifecycle Activities.
+As the City focuses on growth, having an asset management plan is crucial to understanding the impacts of development and making informed decisions.

 ALIGNMENT WITH THE MUNICIPALITY’S STRATEGIC DIRECTIONS

-The Asset Management Program will be informed by several of the City’s planning documents including the City of Thunder Bay Official Plan; the Corporate Strategic Plan; the EarthCare Sustainability Plan; and the Climate Ready City: City of Thunder Bay Climate Adaptation Strategy, among others.
-These documents complement each other and provide direction on achieving long-term social, environmental, and economic sustainability that support the development of the City’s assets in accordance with citizen input.
+The Asset Management Program will be informed by several of the City’s planning documents including the City of Thunder Bay Official Plan; the Corporate Strategic Plan; the Climate-Forward City: Thunder Bay Net-Zero Strategy; and the Climate Ready City: City of Thunder Bay Climate Adaptation Strategy, among others.
+Additional direction will be provided through growth related plans and strategies, such as the Smart Growth Action Plan.
+These documents complement each other and provide direction on achieving long-term social, environmental, and economic and growth-supportive sustainability that support the development of the City’s assets in accordance with citizen input.

 PRINCIPLES